-When making an outbound call from Nexmo the CallerID,
+When making an outbound call from Vonage the CallerID,

-from value needs to be a Nexmo Number associated with your account.
-Any Nexmo number associated with your account will work.
+from value needs to be a Vonage Number associated with your account.
+Any Vonage number associated with your account will work.
 It does not have to be linked to the application you are using.
 If you set it to any other value then

 from is set to

-Nexmo endeavours to present to you the caller ID of the party calling your Nexmo application in international format.
+Vonage attempts to present to you the caller ID of the party calling your Vonage application in international format.
 However, this can occasionally be incorrectly formatted by the originating network.
-Nexmo passes through the number received from the number supplier.
-You can learn more about inbound caller ID on our voice features overview page in the Nexmo knowledge base.
+Vonage passes through the number received from the number supplier.
+You can learn more about inbound caller ID on our voice features overview page in the Vonage knowledge base.

 answer_url in the